-Bermuda-based tanker owner and operator DHT Holdings has entered into agreements to install exhaust gas cleaning systems on twelve of its very large crude carriers (VLCCs).
+Bermuda-incorporated tanker owner and operator DHT Holdings has entered into agreements to install exhaust gas cleaning systems on twelve of its very large crude carriers (VLCCs).

 The company has inked a deal with Swedish company Alfa Laval for the supply of scrubbers.
 What is more, DHT has secured shipyard capacity to install all systems within 2019.